Social Fund (UK): Introduction

 The merits of each application were considered taking into account: the nature of the need; the existence of available resources; the possibility there is a more suitable provider; and the budgetary allocation.

-The complaints procedure relevant to the discretionary social fund differs from regular appeal arrangements.
-Reviews carried out by frontline staff could be further reviewed by the Social Fund Inspectors (SFIs) of the Independent Review Service (IRS) which is part of the Department for Work and Pensions, and managed by a Social Fund Commissioner appointed by the Minister.
+The complaints procedure relevant to the discretionary social fund differed from regular appeal arrangements.
+Reviews carried out by frontline staff could be further reviewed by the Social Fund Inspectors (SFIs) of the Independent Review Service (IRS), which is part of the Department for Work and Pensions, and managed by a Social Fund Commissioner appointed by the Minister.
 The SFIs' review applies both a merits and judicial review test.
 The details of the discretionary social fund are set out in ‘directions’, an unusual form of secondary legislation.

 History

 In the 1980s, the government's policy shifted between a discretionary approach to one based upon more concrete legal entitlement.
 The means-tested Supplementary Benefits scheme was revised in 1980 to include the provision of 'Single Payments' and 'Additional Requirements' which were disbursed according to detailed criteria contained in complex Regulations made under the primary legislation.
 These payments replaced previous discretionary payments.
 However, by the time of the Fowler reviews in 1983 government policy had once again embraced discretion as its main method of delivering means-tested benefit to cover exceptional and intermittent needs that were not accounted for by the mainstream welfare benefits.